Skip to content

 Event Handling and SocketContext Reference

 In Sword, Socket.IO controllers work with events (#[on("...")]) and receive a SocketContext.
-This page combines event flow guidance with a reference for the public SocketContext API, based on the real implementation in the sword-socketio crate.
+This page combines event flow guidance with a reference for the public SocketContext API.

 Event types